masak/strangelyconsistent-blog-posts/macros-allowing-two-terms-in-a-row.markdown

     "will " "concatenate?";  Ⓣ"will " Ⓞ<<<PARSE ERROR>>>

 This is all good and well, and works to our advantage.
-TimToady has described it on several occasions as Perl 6's "self-clocking" mechanism: if a term shows up when an operator was expected, we give a parse error.
+TimToady has described it on several occasions as Perl 6's "self-clocking" mechanism: if a term shows up where an operator was expected, we give a parse error.
 Often we're able to give a more specific parse error than just "Confused" &mdash; in fact, many of the excellent errors we give are improved versions of the TTIAR error.

     # excerpt from inside of the `panic` method in STD.pm6
     if self.lineof($startpos) != self.lineof($endpos) {